Virtual MedtecLIVE and MedtecSUMMIT Newsroom

 - Don’t forget to have fun.
 Chats and video calls make interaction more appealing – and a pleasant conversation is one you will remember better.

-The MedtecLIVE exhibition together with the MedtecSUMMIT congress is a leading networking platform for the international medical technology scene, and will be held as a hybrid event at the Exhibition Centre Nuremberg and online from 20 to 22 April 2021.
-The focus will be on innovative products, solutions and services all along the medical technology value chain.
-Leading companies, associations and institutions will engage in networking at MedtecLIVE to cultivate contacts, share ideas and create new innovations.
-At the prestigious MedtecSUMMIT, manufacturers, users and researchers will discuss future industry trends on an interdisciplinary basis.
-Forum MedTech Pharma e.V. is the honorary sponsor of MedtecLIVE and MedtecSUMMIT.
+The combined MedtecLIVE trade fair and MedtecSUMMIT Congress & Partnering event is a leading networking platform for the international medical technology sector.
+The 2nd virtual edition takes place online from 20 to 22 April 2021.
+The focus is on innovative products, solutions and services along the entire medical technology manufacturing chain.
+Companies, associations and institutions gather at MedtecLIVE to make contacts, share ideas and create new innovations.
+At the renowned MedtecSUMMIT Congress & Partnering event, manufacturers, end-users and researchers discuss future developments from an interdisciplinary perspective.
+MedtecLIVE.
+Industry network Forum MedTech Pharma is the institutional sponsor of MedtecLIVE and MedtecSUMMIT.